 Brandy Smith, M.A. is the Project Coordinator for the National Program for Playground Safety.
-She is currently the co-investigator for a federal contract titled National Program for Playground Safety Online Training for Department of Defense.
-She also works closely with Head Start and Child Care Resource and Referral agencies across the nation addressing topics around outdoor supervision, safety in the outdoor environment, and quality outdoor planning.
+She works closely with Head Start and Child Care Resource and Referral agencies across the nation addressing topics around outdoor supervision, safety in the outdoor environment, and quality outdoor planning.
 She has presented at a number of state and national conferences specific to the physical and social-emotional development of young children, in addition to publishing articles in those domain areas.

 Brandy is currently a doctoral student at the University of Northern Iowa in the Curriculum & Instruction department with an emphasis in Early Childhood.
 Her current research focuses on quality outdoor environments in early childhood and the social-emotional development of children during unstructured play times.